 Can My Child Play Sports?

-She may feel tired easily or often be short of breath, but yes.
+They may feel tired easily or often be short of breath, but yes.
 Most people with CF can do any type of activity they want.
 Many can actually benefit from it.
 Exercise helps loosen mucus in the lungs.
 It strengthens the muscles that help your child breathe.
-It can also boost her confidence and self-esteem.
+It can also boost their confidence and self-esteem.
 Don’t be alarmed if your child coughs a lot during exercise -- it helps to clear the lungs.